 The little memory I have of those first conversations makes it sound easy, because it was.
 I wasn’t scared.
 I wasn’t concerned about our relationship at all.
 It just felt like the right next step for us, and for myself.

 We were coming at this trip from two very different perspectives.
 We were at different stages in our lives, we wanted different things from the trip, and we’d left different things behind.
 I had resigned from my job.
-He had a one to come back to.
+He had one to come back to.
 I had a backpackers’ baked-beans-on-toast budget.
-He had a smashed avo with a side of salmon budget.
+He had a smashed-avo-with-a-side-of-salmon budget.
 I wanted to go to Central America.
 He wanted to go to Eastern Europe.
 I wanted to travel for 12 months.
 He thought maybe three.
 I wanted to spend time in the countryside.
-He prefers the cities.
+He prefers the city.

 And there was more: I’d travelled long-term before.
 This was his first time.
 The extrovert in me was excited to meet new people.
 He, as an introvert, was stressed by the thought of spending time with strangers.
 I wanted to go anywhere and everywhere.
 He needed to know “why” we were going to each place.
-My travel wish list: see a volcano erupt, learn Spanish, visit Cuba, spend a month on a beach in Mexico, spend time on a remote island.
-His wish list: watch Liverpool play an English Premier League match, attend a major golf tournament, see LCD Soundsystem on their comeback tour and meet his mate Dave in Berlin.
+My travel wish list included seeing a volcano erupt, learning Spanish, visiting Cuba, spending a month on a beach in Mexico, spending time on a remote island.
+His wish list was more about watching Liverpool play an English Premier League match, attending a major golf tournament, seeing LCD Sound System on their comeback tour and meeting his mate Dave in Berlin.

-I’ve read stories about how – with any travel buddy, be it a partner, a friend, a family member or a stranger – you should get on the same page with your budget, lifestyle, priorities and goals.
+I’ve read stories about how, with any travel buddy — be it a partner, a friend, a family member or a stranger – you should get on the same page with your budget, lifestyle, priorities and goals.
 We couldn’t exactly do that.
-On paper, this journey together made no sense.
+On paper, this journey made no sense.

 These differences and departures from our individual comfort zones are what defined our trip.

 I pushed him to spend more time in the countryside, to camp, to hire scooters and to road trip through the Slovenian Alps.
-I took him to countries off the beaten track that he otherwise had no intention to visit.
-I encouraged him to meet people and, in the end, he became much more sociable then me.
+I took him to off-the-beaten-track countries that he’d otherwise had no intention to visit.
+I encouraged him to meet people and, in the end, he became much more sociable than me.

 He pushed me to embrace the culture in big cities, to try weird foods, to go clubbing in Berlin, and to go to my first big international sports match.
 He taught me to slow down.
 He helped me to realise the importance of a day off (which yes, even with travel you need days off), and he helped me overcome a severe and life-long case of FOMO.
 I started to value time alone, and began choosing a quiet dinner instead of the hostel pub crawl.
 These become my favourite moments, and the changes in myself that I’m most proud of.